CHAPTERS 24-26

 He wished he could tell her about the clinical prototype too.
 He was eager to see how the neural network would handle the human brain, though as the reality of clinical trials sank in, he was beginning to understand Richard’s misgivings—however hurtful they still were.
 He found himself worrying no one would be willing to undergo the transfer.

 He debated calling his parents to fill them in, and perhaps glean a status update.
-A part of him was considering chancing a visit with them.
+A part of him considered visiting them.

 James pulled his arms back from the depths of the scanner and swapped the wrench in his hand for a pair of needlenose pliers.
 No, he was too busy now.